DamSenViet/kle-py/docs/index.rst

 Introduction
 ============

-A Python library for interacting with KLE data structures and KLE JSON files.
+A Python library for interacting with KLE JSON and KLE data structures.

 Originally ported from `keyboard-layout-editor <https://github.com/ijprest/keyboard-layout-editor>`_ with improvements to make the source code increasingly portable across